govau/design-system-site/content/components/headings/accessibility/keyboard.md

 headline: Keyboard accessibility
 ---

-How the headings are viewed with various colour blindnesses
+How keyboard navigation works with headings.